Managing your Phone System

 - Outbound Rules - At least one or more outbound rules are required to make calls.

 The Event log is an important section in your dashboard, showing you critical events about your system, requiring you to take note or immediate action.
-The following server events are posted to the log:
+The following server events are posted to the log when:

 - A person dials the emergency number (ID 4099).